Updated: Jun 4

 The men of Wheeler's Cavalry had long since abandoned the double barrel shotguns they had begun the war with and carried both the long Austrian Lorenz and Enfield rifles/carbines as well as other captured pieces.
 They had become quite adept at fighting dismounted, behind hastily erected or available cover.
 Concealed in the heavy brush and trees, they would likely have appeared as infantry to Wood's men.
 (27)

-Cleburne’s infantry (Baucum’s 8/19th Arkansas Consolidated Infantry and Lowery’s brigade) were sent to reinforce Ashby‘s troopers at approximately 5:30-5:40 PM, and arrived and charged at nearly the same time.
-(19, 26) General Kelly, having pulled his cavalrymen back through Granbury's lines would personally take command and lead the charge of his old command, the 8th Arkansas Infantry.
-Private A.B.
-Foster, who fought with Lowery’s infantry brigade that day, recorded the moment when Cleburne’s reserves finally arrived to reinforce Wheeler's cavalry.
+Cleburne’s reinforcing infantry (Baucum’s 8th/19th Arkaknsas and Lowery’s Brigade) were finally sent to reinforce Ashby‘s Cavalry at approximately 5:30-5:40 PM, and arrived and charged at nearly the same time.
+(19, 26) Private A.B.
+Foster, who fought with Lowery’s Infantry Brigade that day, recorded the moment when Cleburne’s reserves finally arrived to reinforce Wheeler's cavalry.
 He remembered, “Here the enemy tried to turn our flank or break our line of dismounted cavalry.
 Pat Cleburne's division was held in reserve.
 We were called to arms and double quicked about one and a half miles, passing the horse holders, and when we got to the line they were fighting across a rotten fence, the enemy in the field and Pat Cleburne and his staff afoot, pleading with the dismounted cavalry to hold them as his men were coming.
 When we got there, we fired into them and charged them across the field."
 (17)

 The sudden rush of Ashby’s Cavalry and Cleburne’s Infantry, charging from the Western and Southern ends of the cornfield and sweeping North, was simply too much for Hazen’s exhausted second line or “demi” brigade, consisting of the 5th, 6th, and 23rd Kentucky, the 6th Indiana, as well as other units that had flanked further to the Union left.
+Most critically they were out of ammunition and being flanked on their left by Lowrey's Infantry(15).
 Retreating along the western fence of the cornfield and back up the way he came, Hazen took up temporary position on a hill near Pickett's Mill.(9) Stranded units of his right most demi-brigade stayed under whatever available cover they had until dark.
 Subsequent waves of Union infantry under Knefler, joined by survivors of Hazen and Gibson's decimated Brigades as well as Scribner’s 78th Pennsylvania and 37th Indiana, together fought to stall the “victory flushed” Confederates and held them at bay at the northern boundary of the Cornfield.
 Here a heavy trading of musket fire ensued until nightfall.
 (22)

 With darkness approaching and the day’s fight drawing to a rapid close, Adjt.
 Allen described the scene as the cavalry retired,